 How Food Manufacturers Are Increasing Staffing Flexibility to Meet Production Goals

-In 2020, food manufacturers scrambled to figure out how to adapt to the pandemic as many plants faced unexpected staff shortages and production volatility.
-As we prepare for the emerging post-pandemic era, production facilities may continue to see these large production volume swings.
-Managing labor needs in response to volume shifts is poised to be an enduring challenge well into 2021 and beyond.
+Food manufacturers continue to scramble to figure out how to adapt to lingering staff shortages and production volatility.
+Managing labor needs to meet production goals is poised to be an enduring challenge well into 2022 and beyond.

 3 Strategies for Building Staffing Flexibility

 Adjusting labor scheduling in short and mid-term timeframes is ubiquitous in managing production facilities.
 Whether outside temporary labor is needed to meet production goals, or your plant has in-house labor capacity to fill open shifts, having real-time visibility into your workforce is essential to ensure you schedule the most qualified, eligible, and cost-effective workers — where and when you need them.
 Here, we share three successful strategies Shiftboard customers leverage to build flexibility and efficiency into their staff scheduling practice.